-Whether you’re a serious athlete or simply exercise for recreation, it’s important to stay hydrated.
+Whether you’re a serious athlete or exercise for recreation, it’s important to stay hydrated.
 Good hydration means getting the right amount of water before, during, and after exercise.
 Water regulates your body temperature and lubricates your joints.
 It helps transport nutrients to give you energy and keep you healthy.
 If you’re not hydrated, your body can’t perform at its highest level.
 You may feel tired, have muscle cramps, dizziness, or other serious symptoms.

 A simple way to make sure you’re staying properly hydrated is to check your urine.
 If your urine is usually colorless or light yellow, you are most likely well hydrated.
 Dark yellow or amber-colored urine can be a sign of dehydration.

 How much water should I drink while exercising?

 There are no exact rules for how much water to drink while exercising, because everyone is different.
-You need to consider factors including your sweat rate, the heat and humidity in your environment, and how long and hard you are exercising.
+You need to consider factors including your sweat rate, the heat and humidity in your environment, your clothing, and how long and hard you are exercising.

 The American Council on Exercise has suggested the following basic guidelines for drinking water before, during, and after exercise: